InstechSandbox/av-srv-web-verifier-endpoint-23220-4-kt/README.md

 _**response_mode = direct_post**_

 A form post (application/x-www-form-urlencoded encoding) with the following form parameters:
 - `state`: The state claim included in the authorization request JWT.
 Its value matches the authorization request identifier.
-- `id_token`: The requested id_token if authorization request 'response_type' attribute contains `id_token`.
-- `vp_token`: The requested vp_token if authorization request 'response_type' attribute contains `vp_token`.
+- `vp_token`: The requested vp_token.
-- `presentation_submission`: The presentation submission accompanying the vp_token in case 'response_type' attribute of authorization request contains `vp_token` (applicable only when using Presentation Exchange).

 _**response_mode = direct_post.jwt**_